SeLite/SeLite.github.io/SettingsLogins.md

 ## Adding custom keys ##
 Frameworks can add keys to fields of class `SeLiteSettings.Field.FixedMap`.
 One such field is 'extensions.selite-settings.common.roles'.
 Then they benefit from common functionality like `SeLiteSettings.roleToUser()`.
 See [InstallFramework](InstallFramework) > [Load and configure the framework](InstallFramework#load-and-configure-the-framework).

-## Creating/updating passwords by tests ##
+## Creating/updating passwords by [scripts][script]
+{:#creatingupdating-passwords-by-scripts}

-If your tests create/update user passwords, see [GeneralFramework](GeneralFramework) > [Preserving special values in test DB](GeneralFramework#preserving-special-values-in-test-db).
+If your [scripts][script] create/update user passwords, see [GeneralFramework](GeneralFramework) > [Preserving special values in script DB](GeneralFramework#preserving-special-values-in-script-db).

 # Out of scope: More flexible or complex fields #
-The test scripts contain rolenames or username placeholders - thus you don't want to change them frequently.
+The [scripts][script] contain rolenames or username placeholders - thus you don't want to change them frequently.
 So there is no need to have the roles or username placeholders editable via GUI interface; it's enough to have them hardcoded in the config field definition.

 ## Ordered multi-valued freetype fields ##
 A more flexible option could be to use two or three multi-valued instances of `SeLiteSettings.Field.String`.
 The first one would list the role names or username placeholders and the second would contain the actual respective usernames (in the respective order).
 The third would be for passwords (again, in the respected order) - unless you use Firefox password store.
 Such paired lists would be flexible, but quite fragile to manage.